 The Climate Leadership Council (CLC) is an organization of former government officials, intellectuals, and businessmen who advocate for a carbon tax.
-The organization was founded in 2017 by Ted Halstead, an environmentalist activist who founder of the center-left think tank New America Foundation.
-CLC is affiliated with the PAC Americans for Carbon Dividends (AFCD).
+The organization was founded in 2017 by the late Ted Halstead, an environmentalist activist and founder of the center-left think tank New America Foundation.
+CLC is affiliated with the advocacy group Americans for Carbon Dividends (AFCD).

-The CLC advocates for a carbon tax proposal written by former Republican U.S. Secretaries of State James Baker and George Schultz.
+In 2017, the CLC began advocating for a carbon tax proposal written by former Republican U.S. Secretaries of State James Baker and George Shultz.
 The plan proposes a gradually rising carbon tax with the proceeds being returned to the American people in the form of a “carbon dividend.”
 In exchange for implementing the carbon tax, all carbon regulations such as the Obama administration’s Clean Power Plan, would be repealed.

 A carbon tax would result in higher energy prices for American consumers.

 In addition to the carbon tax, a border adjustment tax would be imposed on countries that do not have a carbon tax.
 If an American company exported to a country with a carbon tax, it would receive a tax break from the American government.
 On the other hand, if an American company imported anything from a company that does not have a carbon tax, it would face a tariff.